 Labradorite is usually cut en cabochon or in flat slabs in order to best display its iridescence.
 There are transparent yellowish-brown and colorless specimens that are cut with facets, but labradorite is best known as a colorful cabochon for pendants, bead necklaces, brooches, rings and ornamental objects.

-Labradorite was named after the Labrador Peninsula in eastern Canada where it was first found around 1770.
-Deposits have also been found in Australia, Finland, Madagascar, India, Mexico and the Adirondack Mountains in the United States.
+Labradorite was named after the Labrador Peninsula in Eastern Canada where it was first found around 1770.
+Deposits have also been found in Australia, Finland, Madagascar, India, Mexico and the Adirondack Mountains of the United States.

-Labradorite is thought to be a power stone, allowing you to see through illusions and determine your real dreams and goals.
-It is said to be excellent for strengthening intuitions and quick relief from anxiety, hopelessness and depression, replacing them with enthusiasm, self-confidence and inspiration.
+Labradorite is thought to be a powerful stone that allows its wearer to see through illusions and brings insight.
+It is said to be excellent for strengthening intuition and for providing relief from anxiety, hopelessness and depression, replacing these negative feelings with enthusiasm, self-confidence and inspiration.

 According to a Canadian Eskimo legend, the Northern Lights were once trapped in the rocks along the coast of Labrador, and then a wandering Eskimo warrior found them and freed most of the lights with a mighty blow of his spear.
 Some of the lights were still caught within the stone, however, and thus we have the beautiful mineral known as labradorite.

 - © 2005-2014 GemSelect.com all rights reserved.

 Reproduction (text or graphics) without the express written consent of GemSelect.com (SETT Company Ltd.) is strictly prohibited.